nuxt/website-v2/content/en/index.md

 ::section-content-item
 ---
 title: 'Themes'
-description: 'NuxtJS has been a discovery for our development teams.'
+description: 'See how a real world application is built using the Nuxt stack with the themes built by our partners.'
 image: '/img/home/explore/gem-explore-2.svg'
 to: '/themes'
 hoverClass: 'hover:bg-sky-surface'